Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Proposed Method

 \textbf{Self-Regularized Recovery Loss.} Inspired by the gray world assumption and following normal image's pixel intensity distribution, we propose the self-regularized recovery loss $\mathcal{L}_{srr}$ to encourage color naturalness of the result and it can be formulated as

-where $\bar{\mathbf{s}}$ is the mean value of image $\mathbf{s}$ in different channels, $\eta_1$ and $\eta_2$ are constants, and presents the mean and standard deviation value of the desired enhanced image. $\eta_1$ is set to $[0.485, 0.456, 0.406]$ and $\eta_2$ is set to $[0.229, 0.224, 0.225]$ according to statistical laws of \textit{Imagenet} \cite{deng2009imagenet}.
-Further discussion is provided in Section~\ref{CharmOfSrr}.
+where $\bar{\mathbf{s}}$ is the mean value of image $\mathbf{s}$ in different channels, $\eta_t$ and $\sigma_t$ are constants, and presents the mean and standard deviation value of the desired enhanced image. $\eta_t$ is set to $[0.485, 0.456, 0.406]$ and $\sigma_t$ is set to $[0.229, 0.224, 0.225]$ according to statistical properties of \textit{Imagenet} \cite{deng2009imagenet}, revealing a statistic value of image intensity.
+These values represent common attributes of typical images and hold practical value, being widely applied in preprocessing processes like detection and segmentation.
+Further discussion is provided in Section Discussion~\ref{CharmOfSrr}.

 \textbf{Self-Adaptable Noise Removal Loss.} To preserve edge details during the denoising process, we introduce an adaptive denoising loss function that dynamically balances the weights of fidelity term and regularization term~\cite{rudin1992nonlinear}, thereby ensuring optimal performance across varying noise intensities encountered in unsupervised denoising.
 It can be formulate as